Transition from a military pilot to a commercial pilot

 The same applies for Helicopter QMPs wishing to bridge to a Fixed Wing Commercial Pilot.

 The CAA has set the Bridging course duration at 160 hours for the 5 subjects (against 650 hours for 14 in the full ATPL).
-This includes Accelerator days in three subjects (Performance, Principles of Flight and Aircraft General Knowledge) out of which the minimum mandatory attendance is two days (16 hours) of your choice.
-Please visit revision courses page for dates.
+This includes online webinars in three subjects (Performance, Principles of Flight and Aircraft General Knowledge) out of which the minimum mandatory attendance is 16 hours..
+Please visit the revision courses page for dates.

 Issue of a PPL or Light Aircraft PPL